Campus Naloxone (Narcan) Distribution Program

 Note: Naloxone (Narcan) nasal spray was approved for over-the-counter sale by the FDA in March 2023.
 No prescription is needed.
 It is available at most CVS and Walgreens pharmacies, as well as HEB.

-Recognizing Opioid Overdose
+Recognizing Opioid Poisoning

-Classic signs of opioid overdose include:
+Classic signs of opioid poisoning include:

-Other signs of opioid overdose may include:
+Other signs of opioid poisoning may include:

-Treating Opioid Overdose
+Treating Opioid Poisoning

 Administering Naloxone to a person who may be suffering from alcohol poisoning or sedative overdose will not harm them—but it will also not help them.
 Calling 911 to request emergency services is critical.